MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - **Supported distributions**: AKS enabled by Azure Arc, Kubernetes using kind.

-The connected registry extension for Azure Arc allows you to synchronize container images between your Azure Container Registry (ACR) and your on-premises Azure Arc-enabled Kubernetes cluster.
-This extension can be deployed to either a local or remote cluster and utilizes a synchronization schedule and window to ensure seamless syncing of images between the on-premises connected registry and the cloud-based ACR.
+Use the connected registry extension for Azure Arc to sync container images between your instance of Azure Container Registry and your on-premises Azure Arc-enabled Kubernetes cluster.
+You can deploy this extension to either a local cluster or to a remote cluster.
+The extension uses a sync schedule and window to ensure seamless syncing of images between the on-premises connected registry and the cloud-based instance of Azure Container Registry.

 For more information, see [Connected Registry for Azure Arc-enabled Kubernetes clusters](../../container-registry/quickstart-connected-registry-arc-cli.md).